kubernetes-sigs/kwok/site/content/en/docs/generated/kwokctl_create_cluster.md

                                                  (default "registry.k8s.io/kube-apiserver:v1.27.1")
-      --kube-apiserver-port uint32              Port of the apiserver (default random) --kube-audit-policy string                Path to the file that defines the audit policy configuration --kube-authorization                      Enable authorization for kube-apiserver, only for non kind/kind-podman runtime
+      --kube-apiserver-port uint32              Port of the apiserver (default random) --kube-audit-policy string                Path to the file that defines the audit policy configuration --kube-authorization                      Enable authorization for kube-apiserver, only for non kind/kind-podman runtime (default true)
       --kube-controller-manager-binary string   Binary of kube-controller-manager, only for binary runtime (default "https://dl.k8s.io/release/v1.27.1/bin/linux/amd64/kube-controller-manager")
       --kube-controller-manager-image string    Image of kube-controller-manager, only for docker/podman/nerdctl runtime